survivejs/webpack-book/manuscript/extending/01_loaders.md

 T> It's a good idea to validate options and rather fail hard than silently if the options aren't what you expect. [schema-utils](https://www.npmjs.com/package/schema-utils) has been designed for this purpose.

-## Connecting Custom Loaders with Webpack
+## Connecting custom loaders with webpack

-To get most out of loaders, you have to connect them with webpack.
-To achieve this, you can go through imports:
+To get the most out of loaders, you have to connect them with webpack.
+To achieve this, you can use imports:

 **src/component.js**